Writing Morning Pages has been the single habit that has treaded through so many of the most dynamic years of my life.

-For years without much interruption I used the practice of free-writing three pages in a journal as a start to my days.
-Morning Pages.
-Sometimes I did it when I didn’t feel like it and many mornings I found it the one thing I craved the most.
+For many many years without much interruption I used the practice of free-writing three pages in a journal as a start to my days.
+They are called Morning Pages.

 It’s an exercise from The Artist’s Way book by Julia Cameron.

 My pages would look like scribbles at times and like a manuscript at others.
 It seemed like they mirrored the moment and what was being sorted out in my mind.

 Then, I became more full of creative projects, more full of things to do, and more abundance of outlets for self-expression make the pages less frequent until they sort of faded out for the last year or two.

 I haven’t ever been without these pages for this long since I started writing them, and it’s a curious thing to see how they’re calling me back.

-When I started these pages over 17 years ago I had the intention of creating more purpose, artistry and flow in my life, and they were a tool to help steer me there step-by-step.
+When I started writing Morning Pages over 17 years ago I had the intention of creating more purpose, artistry and flow in my life, and they were a tool to help steer me there step-by-step.

-Their gradual fade out over the last few years didn’t concern me at all– a decade an a half is a long time for any practice, you know?
-And while I’m not concerned that I missed out by not doing them, I am very curious why they are now beckoning.
+Their gradual fade out over the last few years didn’t concern me at all.
+A decade an a half is a long time for any practice, you know?
+And, while I’m not concerned that I missed out on a lot by not doing them, I’m very curious why they’re now beckoning me.

 Something tells me these pages have messages for me.
-After a tumultuous year globally, there’s so much I haven’t looked at in terms of my own imagination.
-The downloads from the Universe and insight that’s borne of instinct and spontaneous action would come to me as I wrote these pages.
+After two tumultuous years globally, there’s so much I haven’t looked at in terms of my own imagination.

-I’m ready for many mornings with nothing at all to say as I write these pages, many days where the page looks like a blur of incomprehensible fast-paced cursive and those choice days where things seem to be perfectly legible. (*I gained as much from all three kinds of days in the past!)
+I’m ready to sit down many mornings with nothing at all to say as I write these pages, many days where the page looks like a blur of incomprehensible fast-paced cursive “chicken scratch” and those choice days where I write amazing things that are perfectly legible. (*Ive gained equally from all three kinds of Morning Pages in the past!)

 And, if you want to join me, you can start the day free-writing just three full pages in a notebook of any kind.
-You can absolutely read The Artist’s Way, to take it to the next level, but the elemental simplicity of the three pages is a place anyone can start.
+I strongly recommend you read The Artist’s Way to take this practice to the next level, but the elemental simplicity of handwriting three pages every morning is a place just about anyone can start.

 In the sprit of following bliss and the pull of things that feel magnetic, I am answering this simple call to Morning Pages again.
 I can’t wait to see what get’s uncovered, and I’d love to hear what you find on the pages in you decide to do it, too!